by Dr. C.H. Weaver M.D. updated 11/2022

 - Icotininib (only available in China)

 The development of second-generation EGFR TKIs was necessary to overcome the acquired resistance which comes from the failure of first-generation EGFR TKIs.
 So the working mechanisms of second-generation EGFR TKIs are not exactly similar to first-generation EGFR TKIs and these drugs can provide benefit when first generation drugs no longer work.

 Most patients treated with 1st or 2nd generation TKI's eventually develop resistance to treatment.2 Third generation TKI's improve outcomes and Tagrisso has become the standard initial treatment for EGFR expressing NSCLC.

 - HM61713 (olmutinib)

-The most important mechanism of acquired resistance to these drugs is the EGFR T790M mutation.
-Occurrence of the T790M mutation is reported to be greater than 50%.(3) To overcome this resistance third-generation EGFR-mutant selective TKIs were developed.(4,5) These drugs are specifically designed to inhibit EGFR T790M.(6,7).
+The most important mechanism of acquired resistance to TKI's is the EGFR T790M mutation.
+Occurrence of the T790M mutation is reported to be greater than 50%.3 To overcome this resistance third-generation EGFR-mutant selective TKIs were developed.4,5 These drugs are specifically designed to inhibit EGFR T790M.6,7

-The results demonstrating the effectiveness of Tagrisso included 2 clinical trials that involved 411 patients with advanced NSCLC who had the EGFR T790M mutation.
-Their cancer had progressed following treatment with a standard EGFR inhibitor.
+The results demonstrating the effectiveness of Tagrisso included 2 clinical trials that involved 411 patients with advanced NSCLC who had the EGFR T790M mutation and cancer that had progressed following treatment with a 1st or 2nd generation EGFR inhibitor.
 All patients were treated with Tagrisso.